 - They need to be good listeners and good at communicating with patients to create healthy relationships with them.

 - Sometimes the process takes time to complete and patients may take longer to recover, in such cases occupational therapists need to be patient.

 Occupational therapy assistants’ job includes less work than that of the occupational therapist.
 Occupational therapy comes under the highest paying jobs that require only associate’s degrees.

-Occupational therapy assistants work under the supervision of occupational therapists.
+They work under the supervision of occupational therapists.
 They ensure the patient’s activity and the plan followed correctly.

-Occupational therapy assistants in collaboration with the occupational therapist help patients in their day to day life.
+Occupational therapy assistants in collaboration with the occupational therapist help patients in their day-to-day life.
 They create plans keeping in mind the requirement of the patient and ensure their fast recovery.
 They teach the use of equipment and the best measures to follow the plan efficiently.

 These people keep track of the activities performed by the patient and ensure they are doing it correctly.
 Occupational therapy assistants report to the occupational therapist about the patient’s progress.

-What are the duties performed by an occupational therapy assistant:
+Duties performed by an occupational therapy assistant: